denten-books/plain-text/0-intro.md

 Typewriter* as a call to action.
 When Kittler writes that "media determine our situation," he challenges his reader to choose between complicity and defiance [@kittler_gramophone_1999, xxxix].
-What can we do to counteract technological determinism that Kittler warns about?
-In what follows, I outline several intellectual lineages that frame my approach to the problem.
-A hermeneutics capable of addressing Kittler's challenge must be grounded in materialism that is both pragmatic and experimental.
+What can we do to counteract technological determinism highlighted by Kittler?
+In what follows, I outline several intellectual lineages that frame my approach to the problem, leading a kind of a materialist critique that is both pragmatic and experimental.

 Critical theory, at its best, aims to see "the human bottom of non-human things" [@horkheimer_critical_1982, 143].
 As such, it is one of our most